nvardya/Build-REST-API-and-Dockerize/README.md

 1) Access the New York Time's API endpoint and make a GET call to gather the most popular articles from the past 7 days
 2) Insert the articles gathered from the previous step into a PostgreSQL database

-A 'ScrapeFromNYT.js' file will be created.\
+A 'ScrapeFromNYT.js' file will be created.

 A New York Times developer account will be required.
 Details of NYT's API endpoints can be found [here](https://developer.nytimes.com).
-Once you create your NYT API account, setting up the connection to your NYT API account in 'ScrapeFromNYT.js' is quite simple:.\
+Once you create your NYT API account, setting up the connection to your NYT API account in 'ScrapeFromNYT.js' is quite simple:

+const pool = new Pool({
+  user: 'username',
+  host: 'nyt-d********.us-east-2.rds.amazonaws.com',
+  database: '****',
+  password: '*****',
+  port: 5432,
+});